-Yesterday’s discussion explored how slavery is inextricably interwoven with some of the worst environmental destruction on the planet.
+In April, we hosted a discussion that explored how slavery is inextricably interwoven with some of the worst environmental destruction on the planet.
 I was joined by Kevin Bales, Professor of Contemporary Slavery at the University of Nottingham and author of “Blood and Earth’, and Leonardo Sakamoto, Journalist and director of Réporter Brasil.

 From the devastating deforestation of the Amazon, to the mining industry’s decimation of protected areas in the Congo, to fish processing in Bangladesh, environmental destruction and modern slavery blight lives.
 There are numerous examples of how the combination of these twin threats both increase the exposure of vulnerable people to modern day slavery and destroy ecosystems.

 In his book ‘Blood and Earth’, Kevin explains how he ‘began to notice a pattern emerging: Where slavery existed, so did massive unchecked environmental destruction’.
 He also talked in the webinar about the human consequences, and gave the example of children forced to work in fish farms in the Sundarbans, Bangladesh, a UNESCO World Heritage Site.
 They are beaten by their supervisors to work faster and abused.
 When asked about their greatest fears, the children say diarrhoea (the number one cause of death) and being eaten by tigers – who as the forest is encroached and their prey killed, increasingly take children as food.
 While Leonardo spoke about charcoal production in the Amazon, which fuels the production of steel which ultimately ends up in the cars we drive, and other products you and I use on a daily basis.